tahiri-lab/ClonalTreeClustering/data/simulated-data/README.md

 ### Simple cases (case 1, case 2 and case 3)

 For each given case, created manually, there is :
-- the alignment file "caseX-N.fasta", where X is the number of the case and N the number of sequences
+- the alignment file "casX-N.fasta", where X is the number of the case and N the number of sequences
-- the tree "caseX.nk"
+- the tree "casX.nk"